Things you need to know about Cholera read

 - Coconut Water: Drinking coconut water proves to be quite effective in treating cholera infection.
 You can also mix it with lime juice and add cucumber leave to make it more beneficial.

 - Onions: Onions are proven methods to treat cholera.
 Grind the onions and add black pepper to the paste.
-Consume this extract on a regular basis for improvement.
+Consume this extract regularly for improvement.

-- Clove: Add some cloves in water and boil it.
-Now, drink this mixture every few hours to teat cholera symptoms.
+- Clove: Add some cloves to water and boil it.
+Now, drink this mixture every few hours to treat cholera symptoms.

 - Black herbal tea: Tea made with black pepper, ginger, mint, holy basil is quite helpful in getting rid of cholera infection.

 Cholera usually spreads through poor hygiene and contaminated food and water.
 Thus, a simple preventive measure can help in reducing your risk.
 Some of the common yet effective ways you can prevent and control the infection are as follows: